michaelehab/alvarium-pipelines/README.md

 > Ensure that public and private keys are present at the paths provided in `signature.public.path` and `signature.private.path`.
 See https://github.com/project-alvarium/example-java/tree/main/src/main/resources for examples.
 >
 > ⚠️
-> The library currently only supports "source-code", "checksum", and "vulnerability" annotators...
+> The library currently only supports "source-code", "checksum", "sbom", and "vulnerability" annotators...
 Support for conventional alvarium annotators may be added at a later stage.

 ```jsonc